Summary

 Believe it or not, both shoe retailers have been able to outline total return gains for shareholders over the last 52 weeks.
 They are leaders in this regard for the industry.
 My research suggests low earnings valuations should support another year of industry outperformance in 2023.

-Individual chart patterns are stronger than 90% of the equities I sort weekly.
+Individual chart momentum is stronger than 90% of the equities I sort weekly.
 Both stocks are trading above their 50-day and 200-day moving averages, which is a constructive price pattern I prefer.

 Both have outperformed the S&P 500 for total returns over 12 months by better than +20%.
 The 21-day Average Directional Index readings are low, indicating a balance of sellers and buyers over the last month.
 Effectively, any new buy interest may not be able to find supply without bidding price higher appreciably.
 In addition, On Balance Volume trends are positive.
 When you put all the technical momentum ideas together, Designer Brands and Caleres appear to offer a truly bullish outlook vs. the industry.